-"My children should have snapshots from their childhood, just like I do."
+'My children should have snapshots from their childhood, just like I do.'

 Micklitz: People are only just starting to store their data in the cloud.
 But let’s say a company goes bankrupt and your data is stored on that company’s servers.
-You’d want to know you could retrieve this data.
+You’d want to know that you could retrieve this data.
 It also has to do with the topic of data durability.
 My children should have snapshots from their childhood, just as I can look at my parents’ yellowed photographs.

 Micklitz: Yes.
-This is also an aspect of data protection in the broader sense – that I will still be able to use the data I store today in 50 years’ time.
+This is also an aspect of data protection in the broader sense – that I will still be able to use the data that I store today in 50 years’ time.